-The Bank seeks to maintain a stable funding base primarily consisting of amounts due to banks, corporate and retail customer deposits, and debt securities.
-The Bank invests the funds in portfolios of liquid assets in order to be able to respond quickly and smoothly to unforeseen liquidity requirements.
+The Group seeks to maintain a stable funding base primarily consisting of amounts due to banks, corporate and retail customer deposits, and debt securities.
+The Group invests the funds in portfolios of liquid assets in order to be able to respond quickly and smoothly to unforeseen liquidity requirements.

-The liquidity management of the Bank requires considering the level of liquid assets necessary to settle obligations as they fall due; maintaining access to a range of funding sources; maintaining funding contingency plans; and monitoring compliance of balance sheet liquidity ratios with regulatory requirements.
+The liquidity management of the Group requires considering the level of liquid assets necessary to settle obligations as they fall due; maintaining access to a range of funding sources; maintaining funding contingency plans; and monitoring compliance of balance sheet liquidity ratios with regulatory requirements.

-The Bank calculates liquidity ratios on a daily/decadal basis in accordance with the requirements of the National Bank of Ukraine.
+The Bank calculates liquidity ratios on a daily basis in accordance with the NBU requirements.
 These ratios include:

-- Liquidity Coverage Ratio in all currencies (LCRAC), which amounted to 244% as at 31 December 2024, compared to the minimum required level of 100% (31 December 2023: 257%, minimum requirement: 100%); - Liquidity Coverage Ratio in foreign currency (LCRFC), which amounted to 394% as at 31 December 2024, compared to the minimum required level of 100% (31 December 2023: 375%, minimum requirement: 100%); - Net Stable Funding Ratio (NSFR), which amounted to 277% as at 31 December 2024, compared to the minimum required level of 100% (31 December 2023: 250%, minimum requirement: 100%).
+- Liquidity Coverage Ratio (LCR) in all currencies.
+As at 31 December 2024, LCR in all currencies was 244%, with the required ratio being not less than 100% (31 December 2023: 257% with the required ratio being not less than 100%). - Liquidity Coverage Ratio (LCR) in foreign currencies.
+As at 31 December 2024, LCR in foreign currencies was 394% with the required ratio being not less than 100% (31 December 2023: 375% at the minimum value 100%). - Net stable financing ratio NSFR.
+As at 31 December 2024 this indicator was 277%, with the required ratio being not less than 100% (31 December 2023: this indicator was 250% with the required ratio being not less than 100%).

 The Treasury Department receives information on liquidity profile of financial assets and liabilities.
-The Treasury Department ensures availability of adequate portfolio of short-term liquid assets, largely made up of liquid securities, deposits with banks, and other inter-bank facilities, to maintain sufficient liquidity.
+The Treasury Department ensures availability of adequate portfolio of short-term liquid assets, largely made up of liquid securities, deposits with banks, and other inter-Group facilities, to maintain sufficient liquidity.

-JSC "KREDOBANK" SEPARATE ANNUAL REPORT FOR THE YEAR 2024 | SEPARATE FINANCIAL STATEMENTS
+KREDOBANK GROUP CONSOLIDATED ANNUAL REPORT FOR THE YEAR 2024 | CONSOLIDATED FINANCIAL STATEMENTS

-The tables below show Bank's liabilities by remaining contractual maturity.
+The tables below show Group's liabilities by remaining contractual maturity.
 The amounts disclosed represent contractual undiscounted cash flows, including total credit related commitments and commitments to extend financial guarantees.
-Such undiscounted cash flows differ from the amounts reported in the separate statement of financial position, since the amounts in the separate statement of financial position are based on discounted cash flows.
+Such undiscounted cash flows differ from the amounts reported in the consolidated statement of financial position, since the amounts in the consolidated statement of financial position are based on discounted cash flows.
 If the amount payable is not fixed, the amount disclosed is determined by reference to terms and conditions as at the end of the reporting period.
 Foreign currency payments are translated using the spot exchange rate as at the reporting date.